ArmenMkrtumyan/recommendation-system/README.md

 # Book Recommendation System

-A book recommendation system is a software application that suggests books to users based on their age, gender, geographical location, reading history, and other relevant factors.
+A book recommendation system that suggests books to users based on their age, gender, geographical location, reading history, and other relevant factors.
 This repository provides a book recommendation system implemented using machine learning techniques.

 ## Features